NJ Credit Card Theft, Credit Card Forgery & Credit Card Fraud Scheme

 a.
 Taking or Using A Credit Card Without Consent

 If an individual takes or uses the credit card of another without consent, they are can be charged with a Fourth Degree Crime.
 N.J.S.A.
 2C:21-6(c)(1).
 To be found guilty of the offense, the accused must have taken or used the credit of another and possessed the intention to improperly use or transfer the card.r or cardholder.
 The provision is typically charged where someone obtains the credit card of another without consent or where someone buys or receives a credit card with knowledge that it has been taken.
-It is also important to keep in mind that a consent obtained by fraud, deception, extortion, misappropriation or false pretense, is an invalid consent and use of a credit card under such a circumstance can give rise to a charge under this provision.
+It is also important to keep in mind that consent obtained by fraud, deception, extortion, misappropriation or false pretense, is invalid consent and the use of a credit card under such a circumstance can give rise to a charge under this provision.
 The law presumes that if an individual in possession of two or more credit cards issued in the names of two or more persons other than himself, he is violating this section of the law.
-Each lawyer at the NJ firm is aggressive in making sure that the State is held to appropriate standard of proof where a client is charged with theft or stealing credit cards.
+Each lawyer at the NJ firm is aggressive in making sure that the State is held to the appropriate standard of proof where a client is charged with theft or stealing credit cards.

 b.
 Receiving a Lost Credit or Mislaid Card under N.J.S.A.
 2C:21-6(c)(2)

 The second type of credit card theft involves a person who receives a credit card that was lost, mislaid or delivered under a mistake as to the identity or address of the cardholder.
 The law effectively deems the card stolen when it is wrongfully held and/or used.
 In order to be found guilty under this provision of the statute, an individual must know that the card was lost, mislayed or mistakenly delivered, and that must intend to use, sell or transfer the credit card to a person other than the issuer or the cardholder.
-A conviction under this section is a Fourth Degree Crime and our attorneys always do their best to make sure that every opportunity is extended to defeat the charge and/or have it reduced to a non-criminal charge – petty disorderly persons offense.
+A conviction under this section is a Fourth Degree Crime and our attorneys always do their best to make sure that every opportunity is extended to defeat the charge and/or have it reduced to a non-criminal charge – petty disorderly person offense.

 c.
 Selling or Buying Credit Cards